PolyMath-Coder/alt_school_exam/README.md

 3. Basic Authentication for Logged in user and Authorization for Bloggers owners are set up.
 4. Users(Logged in & not logged in) can retrieve blog(s)
 5. Logged in users can create blogs
-6. Authorized bloggers should be able to update and delete orders
+6. Authorized bloggers should be able to update and delete blog(s)
 7. Test application

 ---